 American Andre ‘Son of God’ Ward, 32, and Russian Sergey ‘Krusher’ Kovalev, 33, both remain unbeaten, each with an impressive 30 victories.
 Something’s got to give.

 Dubbed as boxing’s ‘Cold War’ Saturday’s fight also has considerable political undertones.

 For older boxing fans the clash bears more than a passing resemblance to a very different fight that took place approximately 30 years ago.

-Representing the cream of Russian boxing, Ivan Drago travels to the United States to take on American legend, Rocky Balboa.
-However, during the media tour an altercation results in Rocky’s friend and former rival, Apollo Creed stepping in to fight the Russian.
+Representing the cream of Russian boxing, Ivan Drago travels to the United States to take on an American legend, Rocky Balboa.
+However, during the media tour, an altercation results in Rocky’s friend and former rival, Apollo Creed stepping in to fight the Russian.

 In the aftermath of Drago’s fight with Creed, the US fighter falls into a coma and subsequently dies before being avenged by Balboa in front of a hostile Russian audience.

 That fictional incident involving Drago bears a grim similarity to a real-life incident involving Kovalev, in his 2011 fight with Roman Simakov in Ekaterinburg, Russia.

 With a respectable record and once beaten as a regional titleholder, Simakov was considered an opponent worthy of Kovalev, but unfortunately, he wasn’t.

 The first three rounds showcased the gulf in class between the two, and Kovalev has subsequently said he remembers wishing the referee would intervene.
 But he did not.